Nanikworkforce/TET-Bloom/proj_readme.md

 ## 1. Project Goal

-The primary goal of the Teacher Evaluation Tool is to provide a centralized, efficient, and user-friendly platform for school leaders and teachers to manage the entire teacher observation, feedback, and evaluation process.
+The primary goal of the Teacher Evaluation Tool is to provide a centralized, efficient, and user-friendly platform for Administrators and teachers to manage the entire teacher observation, feedback, and evaluation process.
 This tool aims to digitize and streamline workflows, facilitate timely and constructive feedback, maintain a clear record of professional development, and ultimately support instructional improvement.

 This project is being developed with the assistance of AI development tools like Cursor AI, leveraging the detailed Product Requirements Document (PRD) for feature implementation.